ariahosseini/InterfacePhononsToolkit/README.md

 <p>

-For cylindrical pores, equation \ref{eq:minnich} leads to
+For cylindrical pores, equation this equation leads to
 </p>

 <p align="center">